OpenRiskNet/home/openshift/openshift_centos.md

 ## Run a simple dockerised environment using oc cluster up

-Create a dir for os data
+Create a dir for OpenShift data
 ```sh
 mkdir /root/os_data
 ```